 chaos.
 The whole country has to be rebuilt.
 But first they have to fight

 a civil war.
-The Germans have created Security Battalions, hardline
+The Germans have created and left behind Security Battalions, hardline

-anti-communist fighters under the control of he collaborationist
+anti-communist fighters under the control of the collaborationist

 government who are killing suspected communists, and battling ELAS

 in the countryside.